reata/sqllineage/README.md

 ```

 ### Dialect-Awareness Lineage
-By default, sqllineage doesn't validate your SQL and could give confusing result in case of invalid SQL syntax.
+By default, sqllineage use `ansi` dialect to validate and parse your SQL.
+However, some SQL syntax you take for granted
-In addition, different SQL dialect has different set of keywords, further weakening sqllineage's capabilities when
+in daily life might not be in ANSI standard.
+In addition, different SQL dialects have different set of SQL keywords,
-keyword used as table name or column name.
-To reduce the impact, user are strongly encouraged to pass the dialect to
+further weakening sqllineage's capabilities when keyword used as table name or column name.
+To get the most out of
-assist the lineage analyzing.
+sqllineage, we strongly encourage you to pass the dialect to assist the lineage analyzing.

-Take below example, `analyze` is a reserved keyword in PostgreSQL.
-Default non-validating dialect gives incomplete result,
-while ansi dialect gives the correct one and postgres dialect tells you this causes syntax error:
+Take below example, `INSERT OVERWRITE` statement is only supported by big data solutions like Hive/SparkSQL, and `MAP`
+is a reserved keyword in Hive thus can not be used as table name while it is not for SparkSQL.
+Both ansi and hive dialect
+tell you this causes syntax error and sparksql gives the correct result:
 ```
+$ sqllineage -e "INSERT OVERWRITE TABLE map SELECT * FROM foo" ... sqllineage.exceptions.InvalidSyntaxException: This SQL statement is unparsable, please check potential syntax error for SQL

+$ sqllineage -e "INSERT OVERWRITE TABLE map SELECT * FROM foo" --dialect=hive ...
+sqllineage.exceptions.InvalidSyntaxException: This SQL statement is unparsable, please check potential syntax error for SQL

-$ sqllineage -e "insert into analyze select * from foo;" Statements(#): 1
+$ sqllineage -e "INSERT OVERWRITE TABLE map SELECT * FROM foo" --dialect=sparksql Statements(#): 1
 Source Tables:
     <default>.foo
 Target Tables:

-$ sqllineage -e "insert into analyze select * from foo;" --dialect=ansi Statements(#): 1
-Source Tables:
-    <default>.foo
-Target Tables:
-    <default>.analyze

-$ sqllineage -e "insert into analyze select * from foo;" --dialect=postgres ...
-sqllineage.exceptions.InvalidSyntaxException: This SQL statement is unparsable, please check potential syntax error for SQL
+    <default>.map
 ```

 Use `sqllineage --dialects` to see all available dialects.